overhangio/tutor-ecommerce/README.rst

 ⛔️ WARNING
 ==========

-This service is under-maintained.
-We are not fixing bugs or developing new features for it.
+e-commerce and e-commerce worker are under-maintained.
+The Open edX community is not fixing bugs or developing new features for it.
 We hope to deprecate and replace it soon.
 For updates, `follow along on the DEPR ticket <https://github.com/openedx/public-engineering/issues/22>`_.

 Installation
 ------------